KevinKurtz/windows_on_linode/docs/tools-reference/windows-on-linode/installing-windows-on-linode-vps.md

 	![Selecting the Finnix ISO.](images/vm13.jpg)

-2. Bootup Finnix and select the 64-bit boot option.
+2. Bootup Finnix and select the 64-bit boot option (will default to this and boot.
+Wait a few seconds).

 	![Finnix boot screen.](images/vm14.jpg)